rcastro-lgc/TestCasesGenerator/README.md

 ## 💻 Command Line Usage

-ProRef can also be used from the command line:
+FuzeTestAI can also be used from the command line:

 - Fetch backlog tickets:
   ```bash